Nikki-Luoma/about-me/README.md

 Nikki was born and raised in Meadville, Pennsylvaina.
 She is an only child.
-When she was little one of her favorite past times was playing on her grandparents Windows 1998 computer.
-As she grew up the technology around her grew up as well.
-Her favorite hobbies as a child was playing computer games, playing outside and playing softball.
+Her hobbies include playing softball, spending time with family, playing games and unfortunately studying.
+She is currently a student at Allegheny College.
+She was attracted to this school because of the beautiful campus, rigorous courses and closeness to home.